great-expectations/great_expectations/docs/source/roadmap_changelog.rst

 v.0.7.0__develop
 ________________
-Version 0.7 of Great Expectations introduces several major new features and a large number of improvements, including breaking API changes.
+Version 0.7 of Great Expectations is HUGE.
+It introduces several major new features and a large number of improvements, including breaking API changes.

 The core vocabulary of expectations remains consistent.
 Upgrading to